SELinuxProject/selinux-notebook/src/pam_login.md

 </tbody>
 </table>

-The */etc/pam.d/gdm-password* PAM configuration file for the Gnome login service is as follows:
+The */etc/pam.d/sshd* PAM configuration file for the OpenSSH service is as follows:

 ```
-auth     [success=done ignore=ignore default=bad] pam_selinux_permit.so
+#%PAM-1.0

 auth       substack     password-auth
-auth        optional      pam_gnome_keyring.so
 auth       include      postlogin
+account    required     pam_sepermit.so
 account    required     pam_nologin.so
 account    include      password-auth

-password    substack       password-auth
+password   include      password-auth
--password   optional       pam_gnome_keyring.so use_authtok

 session    required     pam_selinux.so close
 session    required     pam_loginuid.so
-session     optional      pam_console.so
 session    required     pam_selinux.so open
+session    required     pam_namespace.so
 session    optional     pam_keyinit.so force revoke
-session     required      pam_namespace.so
+session    optional     pam_motd.so
 session    include      password-auth
-session     optional      pam_gnome_keyring.so auto_start
 session    include      postlogin
 ```

 The core services are provided by PAM, however other library modules can be written to manage specific services such as support for SELinux.
+The
-The SELinux PAM modules use the *libselinux* API to obtain its configuration information and the three SELinux PAM entries highlighted in the above configuration file perform the following functions:
+***pam_sepermit**(8)* and ***pam_selinux**(8)* SELinux PAM modules use the *libselinux* API to obtain its configuration information and the three SELinux PAM entries highlighted in the above configuration file perform the following functions:

--   ***pam_selinux_permit.so*** - Allows pre-defined users the ability to
+-   ***pam_sepermit.so*** - Allows pre-defined users the ability to
-    logon without a password provided that SELinux is in enforcing mode (see the
+    logon provided that SELinux is in enforcing mode (see the [*/etc/security/sepermit.conf*](global_config_files.md#etcsecuritysepermit.conf)
-    [*/etc/security/sepermit.conf*](global_config_files.md#etcsecuritysepermit.conf)
     section).
 -   ***pam_selinux.so open*** - Allows a security context to be set up for